 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

 Finding work in film and photography is extremely competitive and requires talent and determination.
+Building up a portfolio of work is essential.
 It is worthwhile putting your effort into building up a network of contacts, as networking is also crucial in finding a job.
 In university vacations, look for temporary work helping out wherever photographers or camera operators are at work, from your local TV station or newspaper to film companies, advertising agencies and photographers' studios.
 Major charities sometimes have places for volunteers or interns in their marketing department.

 Television channels and other media outlets often have slots for showing amateur films and photographs, so use these to make your work known, and enter competitions whenever you can.